-This plugin fills a surprising gap in the market for the WooCommerce eCommerce platform.
+This plugin fills a surprising gap in the market for an eCommerce platform.
 Prior to the release of the Order Delivery Date plugin, it was not easy for customers to specify a delivery date when placing an order.

-Thanks to this plugin from Tyche Softwares, which joins their growing list of WooCommerce addons, it is now possible for customers to not only select a delivery date, but also a delivery time, or time slot when checking out on a WooCommerce powered WordPress eCommerce store.
+Thanks to this plugin from Tyche Softwares, which joins their growing list of WooCommerce addons, it is now possible for customers to not only select a delivery date, but also a delivery time, or time slot when checking out a WooCommerce powered online store.

 Being able to offer customers the opportunity to choose a delivery date for their order has many benefits for both the business and the customer.
 Online stores can now manage their delivery schedules more effectively, as they can see in advance when deliveries need to be made.
 Customers can also benefit from this functionality by not only ensuring they are available to receive their order, but also by being able to schedule deliveries in advance for special occasions such as birthdays and other celebrations.

 By bringing this functionality to an eCommerce site, store owners can improve customer service by making the delivery process more convenient for their customers.
 Store owners can also increase efficiency at their end, by automating customer delivery date selection and being able to forecast increased demand for delivery on certain days in the future.